logo

 “Unfortunately, I don’t.
 But don’t worry!
 She’s probably alright; we just lost each other.”

-She turned her head to look at me, surprised.
+Sonya turned her head to look at me, surprised.

-“Well, about that—” I started saying and suddenly stopped.
-I actually wanted to take another sip from the flask, but Sonya’s remark made me feel uncomfortable, and I thought that maybe she was right after all.
-Maybe I had really been drinking too much lately!
-Then I went on, “I don’t actually remember very well what happened in my apartment that day, but clearly, you had a major role in it, didn’t you?”
+“Well, about that—” I started defending myself but suddenly stopped.
+I also wanted another sip from the flask, but Sonya’s remark made me uncomfortable.
+Maybe she was right after all.
+Perhaps I had been drinking too much lately.
+Then, I continued, “You know, the events from that day in my head are still blurry.
+I don’t actually remember very well what happened, but clearly, you had a major role in it, didn’t you?”

 She pursed her lips guiltily.

-“Larry made me do it; I just had no choice!
-Bob wanted to kill you right away, but Larry persuaded him to be more creative.
-They made me call you and convince you that I wanted out and to make a deal with the cops.
+“I didn’t want to; Larry made me do it.
+I just had no choice.
+Bob wanted to kill you right away, but Lar persuaded him to be more creative.
+They made me call you and convince you that I wanted to make a deal with the cops.
 In a way, I saved your life, you know.
 You would have been dead otherwise!”

 I didn’t answer.

-“Yeah, I’m sure you did.
-An hour later, I thought so too!”
-I bitterly said as I recalled the scene in my kitchen.
-“I gotta say it’s a hell of a complicated plan, though.
-It would have been much easier if they had just shot me!”
+“Yeah, I’m sure they did.
+Just an hour later, I thought I would die, too.”
+I bitterly noted, recalling the scene in my kitchen.
+“It was a hell of a complicated plan, though.
+It would have been much easier if they just shot me!”

 “They made you swallow it.”
-Sonya giggled as if it were the funniest thing in the world.
+Sonya giggled as if it were the funniest joke in the world.
 “It was also part of Larry’s crazy plan.
 It had to look like you were so drunk that you didn’t know what you were doing.”

 “Whose idea was the entire blackmailing scheme?
 Was it Cynthia’s?”
-I asked, reaching out and taking the joint from her hand, pretending I would take a puff at it.
-Then, when Sonya kept drawing figures, I threw the cigarette out the window without her noticing it.
-“She arranged the photo session, and you all did it according to your plan, but why did you give up afterward?”
+I looked at her, reaching out to take the joint from her hand, pretending I would like to take a puff.
+Then, when Sonya continued drawing figures, I secretly threw the cigarette out the window.
+“I know she arranged the photo session and everything, and you did it according to the plan, but why did you give up afterward?”

-“That was all we wanted at the beginning, but then Larry and Bob became greedy, and when they realized Tanaka had business relationships with Kurvallo, they took it all too far.
-After that, things suddenly became terribly complicated!
-At the time, Cynthia was already working for Tanaka, and she was afraid we might get ourselves killed.
-That’s why she switched sides and went to Kurvallo—for protection, you know.
-Plus, the bastard’s so sick; she knew she could easily manipulate him.”
+“At first, that was all we aimed for, and I guess it was going to work out just fine,” Sonya explained.
+“But then, when Larry and Bob learned Tanaka had business relationships with Kurvallo, they became greedy and wanted to broker a better deal with him for their drug delivery.
+After that, things got terribly messy!
+At the time, Cynthia was already working for Tanaka, and she was afraid we might get ourselves killed, so she switched sides and went to Kurvallo.
+She hoped he would protect her, you know.
+Plus, since the bastard’s so sick, she knew she could easily manipulate him.”

 “What did you do after she left?”
 I asked Sonya.

-“I was too scared,” she shrugged.
-“I had to think of something and decided to go to Tanaka with the photos.
-I knew he would be interested and hoped he would protect me.”
+“I was scared,” she shrugged.
+I had to come up with something, so I decided to go to Tanaka with the photos.
+I knew it was only a matter of time before he laid hands on them, so I figured it would be better this way.”

 She forced a smile out of herself.
 “Let’s just say it was pretty bad, okay?
 There are things a lot worse than rape.
 What about you?
 How did you know about the pictures and everything?”